Washington University in St Louis

 Who Thrives Here

 Washington University in St. Louis admits 12.1% of applicants and enrolls 7,857 undergraduates in St. Louis, Missouri.
 SAT mid-ranges are 770-800 Math and 730-770 Reading; ACT composite 33-35.
-These are among the highest test score ranges of any institution in this batch, comparable to Yale and MIT.
-The Pell grant rate of 17.8% is lower than the institutional aid generosity would suggest -- a reflection of low-income students' access limitations at highly selective institutions despite strong aid offers.
+These are among the highest test score ranges of any institution in our dataset, comparable to Yale and MIT.
+The Pell grant rate of 17.8% is lower than the institutional aid generosity would suggest - a reflection of low-income students' access limitations at highly selective institutions despite strong aid offers.
 Students with exceptional academic preparation, demonstrated achievement, and career interest in finance, technology, business, or engineering will find WashU a compelling option, particularly given the low net prices available to families under $48,000.

 The Verdict: The Investment Pays Off